codio/knowledge/source/instructors/authoring/guides/teacher_only.rst

     |||

 Teacher only content can also be shown to teachers within an assessment question.
-This allows an question's answer rationale to be shown.
+This allows a questions answer rationale to be shown.
 Please refer to the :ref:`assessments section <assessments>` for more details.